 5. Listing your Book on Amazon

-If you are selling your book on Amazon.co.uk (or one of the other Amazon sites) please put “Independent Publishing Network” in the ‘Manufacturer’s name’ section.
-For information on how to list your book on Amazon please see this our How to List your Book on Amazon page.
+If you are selling your book on Amazon.co.uk (or one of the other Amazon sites), please put “Independent Publishing Network” in the ‘Manufacturer’s name’ section.
+For information on how to list your book on Amazon, please see our How to List your Book on Amazon page.

 6. Selling your Book in Retail Stores

 When a retailer first receives your book, they will scan the ISBN barcode image (with their barcode scanner).
-The first time they do that the ISBN number will appear on their screen, but no book details will appear.
+The first time they do that, the ISBN number will appear on their Point of Sale (POS) screen, but no book details will appear.
 The retailer will then enter the book details manually into their system (the title, author, format, price, and reordering details) and connect these details to the ISBN number.
-The next time they scan your ISBN barcode, the correct book details and price will appear on their screen.
+The next time they scan your ISBN barcode, the correct book details and the price will appear on their POS screen.

 Each retailer has to enter your book details, price, and ISBN number manually into their own system.
 This gives the retailer a lot of control over what information and price they want to enter – and they can change the details/price linked to your ISBN number whenever they want to.